joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/02/22/world/israel-hostages-hamas-gaza/heres-the-latest

 **Live Updates: Hamas Starts Releasing More Hostages**\
-`Two hostages were released as the exchange of six hostages for Palestinian prisoners held in Israel moved ahead, despite Israeli anger over Hamas’s handover of a misidentified body.`\
+`Two of the six hostages slated for release as part of a swap for Palestinian prisoners have been freed.
+Earlier, Hamas handed over the body of Shiri Bibas, easing tensions that it had raised by turning over the wrong body.`\
 https://nytimes.com/live/2025/02/22/world/israel-hostages-hamas-gaza

 **'Everything in life really has an expiration date': Kyle Kuzma on his Wizards tenure**\